MarcusHammarstrom/1DT305---Project/README.md

     <img src="https://github.com/MarcusHammarstrom/1DT305---Project/blob/main/img/final3.jpg?raw=true" alt="Image" width="450">
 </p>

-The project as a whole was a success but their were some struggles during the process.
-I was stuck at parts trying to make MQTT work but running into issues with multiple MQTT libraries for the ESP32 i decided to go for the Web API instead.
+The project as a whole was a success but there were some struggles during the process.
+I was stuck at parts trying to make MQTT work but aftter running into issues with multiple MQTT libraries for the ESP32 i decided to go for the Web API instead.
+There seem to be some unreliabilities in the socket library of the esp32 MicroPython firmware.

 What I could have done better is to start writing the report in the beginning and put all the hardware parts together a lot sooner than I did.

-But overall it was a success!
+There were parts of the report which I could have started with in the beginning of the project which would have led to me thinking through some parts thoroughly.
+The hardware assembly took more time than anticipated and should have started sooner.

+## Further development

+For further development of the project there is a lot that could be done about the physical design.
+The wirings of the circuit could be done better by using longer cables with more permanent connectors.
+The ESP32-Cam and ESP32 could be better protected with 3D printed cases and the main circuits could be soldered instead of using a breadboard.

+In terms of software, the project could continue it's development by experimenting with the moisture data to decide for when to water the plants.
+Instead of watering the plants once a day it could be done whenever the plants needed it.

+Overall the project was a success and I learned a lot from it.